Hope Leslie: Plot summary

-The story starts with William Fletcher, a young man who is in love with his cousin, Alice.
-Her father has forbidden her marriage to Fletcher on account of religious difference.
-After he thwarts Alice's attempt to run away with Fletcher to North America, Alice's father forces her to marry Charles Leslie instead.
-In despair, Fletcher decides to leave England and relocate to the Massachusetts Bay Colony.
-In the Bay colony, Fletcher marries an orphan girl named Martha although he is still in love with Alice.
-He founds a household several miles out of town, and has children; Everell, and three others.
+The story starts with William Fletcher, a young man who is in love with his cousin Alice.
+Her father has forbidden her marriage to Fletcher on account of religious differences.
+After he thwarts Alice's attempt to elope with Fletcher to North America, he forces her into an arranged marriage with Charles Leslie instead.
+In despair, Fletcher decides to leave England and relocate to the Massachusetts Bay Colony, where he marries an orphan girl named Martha although he is still in love with Alice.
+He founds a household several miles out of town and has four children, including Everell.
 He receives word that Charles and Alice Leslie have both died, and that their children, who will be renamed Faith and Hope, will be coming to live with the Fletchers.

-To address the increase in household work that the new children will bring, they family is supplied with two young Native Americans as servants.
-They are Magawisca and Oneco, the children of one of the Pequod chiefs, Mononotto.
-They have been displaced due to the Pequod War of the previous year, in which the Pequod settlement was attacked and burned by the white settlers.
+To address the increase in household work that the new children will bring, the family is supplied with two young Native Americans as servants: Magawisca and Oneco, the children of Mononotto, one of the Pequod chiefs.
+They have been displaced because of the previous year's Pequot War, in which the Pequod settlement was attacked and burned by the white settlers.
 Most of the household is suspicious of Magawisca, especially since she occasionally talks to Nelema, an old native woman living nearby.
-Everell, however, always maintains that she is trustworthy and only has the family's best interests at heart.
+Everell, however, always maintains that she is trustworthy and has only the family's best interests at heart.

 Everell maintains his faith in Magawisca when he and Digby, the faithful family servant, are keeping watch at night; they see Magawisca slip out of her bedroom and go to speak with Nelema.
 At this point, William Fletcher has gone to the coast to conduct business; he has sent Faith Leslie to live with the family, but has kept Hope Leslie with him because she reminds him of his former love Alice.
 Magawisca is conflicted, unsure whether she ought to tell Everell that her father is preparing a surprise raid on the household to reclaim his children; she feels a strong love for the family which has treated her with kindness, but ultimately says nothing as she is unwilling to betray her father.
 Digby goes away on an errand that Mrs. Fletcher insists on, and so Everell is left to defend the house in the event of an attack.